mitarnik04/MicroUnit/docs/toolkit.md

 $bundle = new ValueBundle();
 $bundle->set('user', new User('John', 'Smith'), true);

-// Then access it at a later point echo $bundle->user->lastname; // outputs: 'Smith'
+// then access it at a later point echo $bundle->user->lastname; // outputs: 'Smith'

 $bundle->user = new User('Mark', 'Stevens'); // throws a RuntimeException